StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/loads/structuralcurveactionthermal.md

 ## Notes

-{% hint style="info" %}
-Reference to surfaces of cross-section where linear temperature can be applied.
+>Reference to surfaces of cross-section where linear temperature can be applied.
 View is towards the direction of center axis (looking from end point towards start point).
-{% endhint %}